-London-based American artist Cecilia Charlton creates technicolour, highly-patterned textile works that reference personal and cultural histories while questioning notions of medium by bringing together traditions of painting, craft, abstraction, and folk art.
+London based American artist Cecilia Charlton creates technicolour, highly patterned textile works that reference the formal histories of colour theory and abstraction, while questioning notions of medium by bringing together traditions of painting and craft.

-Questions of feminism, gender roles, and social justice are inherently part of the work.
-What does it mean for a woman to sew today?
-Is it feminist?
-Is it anti-feminist?
+Themes of feminism, gender roles, and social justice are inherently part of the work, and her investigation into the history of textiles from creative, cultural, technical, and socio-economic perspectives underpins Charlton's studio practice.
 Spanning the mediums of textiles, installation, and art in the social sphere, the work results in conversation tending towards both the personal and the political.

 The works’ titles often reveal autobiographical content.
 Drawing on her upbringing in Corning, New York State within a needlecraft-based family, her personal and social history, as explored through textiles, combines the histories of three generations.

 Influenced by Renaissance patterns found in Italian architecture, and the formal values of colour theory, the artworks have an optically challenging, colourful and playful approach, and question the hierarchy between paint and textile.
 Charlton’s meticulous creative process requires an attentiveness, a seriousness, while the implementation of colour allows for a simultaneous feeling of levity and joy.

 Implicit in the work is a sense of rebellion and confidence, one is pushed back from an original assumption and challenged to re-evaluate.
 There is a deftness to the work, which combines with the ancestry of the influences, the intellect of the artist and the skill of the maker.

 Cecilia Charlton (b.
 1985) received a BFA Painting in 2015 from Hunter College in NYC, and an MA Painting from the Royal College of Art in 2018.